 Delivering safe quality patient care and being able to provide the life-saving interventions that patients need is our goal.
 Crew coordination and training is a big part of our patient care.
 Medical crews consist of one Flight RN/EMT-P and one Flight paramedic.
-Medical direction is under Dr. James “Red” Duke, the founder and the one medical director that Memorial Hermann Life Flight has had since 1976.
+After founding Life Flight in 1976, Dr. James “Red” Duke also served as the Medical Director until 2015.
+Dr. Joseph Love became the 2nd Medical Director of Life Flight in 2015.

 The initial training of medical crew members is a phased process that usually requires about 8-10 weeks to complete.
 New crew members undergo an initial hospital orientation, an initial aircraft and safety orientation, in-hospital clinical rotations, day flight and medical orientation and night flight and medical orientation.